HandyStudy/cloud_sptheme/docs/cloud_theme.rst

 ``docheight``
     sets the minimum height of the page body. defaults to ``6in``.

+``smallwidth``
+    defaults to 700px.
+    if width of device or browser page falls below this threshold, cloud is displayed in "minimal" mode, which hides the sidebar and eliminates some decorative margins. this is mainly intended to ease viewing on smartphones.

 See ``cloud_sptheme/themes/cloud/theme.conf`` for a complete list of options.

 Usage